OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 <p class="caption">(\#fig:methodsLibrary)Packages in the OHDSI Methods Library.</p>
 </div>

-The packages offer R functions that together can be used to perform an observation study from data to estimates and supporting statistics, figures, and tables.
-The packages interact directly with observational data in the CDM, and can be used simply to provide cross-platform compatibility to completely custom analyses as described in Chapter \@ref(SqlAndR), or can provide advanced standardized analytics for population characterization (Chapter \@ref(Characterization)), population-level causal effect estimation (Chapter \@ref(PopulationLevelEstimation)), and patient-level prediction (Chapter \@ref(PatientLevelPrediction)).
-The Methods Library supports best practices for use of observational data as learned from previous and ongoing research, such as transparency, reproducibility, as well as measuring of the operating characteristics of methods in a particular context and subsequent empirical calibration of estimates produced by the methods.
+The packages offer R functions that together can be used to perform a complete observational study, starting from data in the CDM, and resulting in estimates and supporting statistics, figures, and tables.
+The packages interact directly with observational data in the CDM, and can be used simply to provide cross-platform compatibility to completely custom analyses as described in Chapter \@ref(SqlAndR), or can provide advanced standardized analytics for population characterization (Chapter \@ref(Characterization)), population-level effect estimation (Chapter \@ref(PopulationLevelEstimation)), and patient-level prediction (Chapter \@ref(PatientLevelPrediction)).
+The Methods Library supports best practices for use of observational data and observational study design as learned from previous and ongoing research, such as transparency, reproducibility, as well as measuring of the operating characteristics of methods in a particular context and subsequent empirical calibration of estimates produced by the methods.

 The Methods Library has already been used in many published clinical studies [@boland_2017; @duke_2017; @ramcharran_2017; @weinstein_2017; @wang_2017; @ryan_2017; @ryan_2018; @vashisht_2018; @yuan_2018; @johnston_2019], as well as methodological studies [@schuemie_2014; @schuemie_2016; @reps2018; @tian_2018; @schuemie_2018; @schuemie_2018b; @reps_2019].
-Great care is taken to ensure the validity of the Methods Library, as described in Chapter \@ref(SoftwareValidity).
+The validity of the implementations of methods in the Methods library is described in Chapter \@ref(SoftwareValidity).

 ### Support for large-scale analytics

 One key feature incorporated in all packages is the ability to efficiently run many analyses.
-For example, when performing population-level estimation, the CohortMethod package allows for computing effect-size estimates for many exposures and outcomes, using various analysis settings, and the package will automatically choose the optimal path to compute all the required artifacts.
-Steps that can be re-used, such as extraction of covariates, or fitting a propensity model, will be executed only once.
+For example, when performing population-level estimation, the CohortMethod package allows for computing effect-size estimates for many exposures and outcomes, using various analysis settings, and the package will automatically choose the optimal way to compute all the required intermediary and final data sets.
+Steps that can be re-used, such as extraction of covariates, or fitting a propensity model that is used for one target-comparator pair but multiple outcomes, will be executed only once.
 Where possible, computations will take place in parallel to maximize the use of computational resources.

-This feature allows for large-scale analytics, answering many questions at once, and is also essential for including control hypotheses (e.g. negative controls) to measure the operating characteristics of our methods, and perform empirical calibration as described in Chapter \@ref(MethodValidity). \index{control hypotheses}
+This computational efficiency allows for large-scale analytics, answering many questions at once, and is also essential for including control hypotheses (e.g. negative controls) to measure the operating characteristics of our methods, and perform empirical calibration as described in Chapter \@ref(MethodValidity). \index{control hypotheses}

 ### Support for big data {#BigDataSupport}